SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/01-Arrays-in-Java.md

 - `int[]`: to initialize an array, we need to provide a data type
 - `numbers`: is the name of the variable
-- `new int[5]`: creates a new instance of an array, which will hold five integers When we iterate through the array, it will be printing zeros because the default value of an integer is zero
+- `new int[5]`: creates a new instance of an array, which can hold up to 5 integers When we iterate through the array, it will be printing zeroes because the default value of an integer is zero

 Here is how to assign values to the Array elements: